shu-hai/FDRhmrf/README.md

 # FDRhmrf

 This package is designed for the false discovery rate (FDR) controlling procedure proposed in [1].
-This FDR procedure is based on the two-parameter Ising model (a classical hidden Markov random field) and the local index of significance (LIS; [2,3]), which aims to minimize the false nondiscovery rate (FNR) while controlling FDR at a given level for 3D spatial data, e.g. neuroimaging data.
+This FDR procedure is based on the two-parameter Ising model (a classical hidden Markov random field) and the local index of significance (LIS; [2,3]), which aims to minimize the false nondiscovery rate (FNR) while controlling FDR at a given level especially for 3D spatial data, e.g., neuroimaging data.

 This package is coded in C++, and can be called from Matlab by MEX.
 Example data are provided, and please see README.pdf for details.